-This warm, vegan spring lentil salad is the perfect spring dish!
-It's a fresh, healthy, delicious salad that's loaded with spring vegetables, lemon, and fresh mint leaves.
+This vegan warm brown lentil salad is the perfect spring dish!
+It's a fresh, healthy, delicious salad that's loaded with spring vegetables, lemon, and fresh mint.
 This salad is vegan, uses only whole foods, plant-based ingredients, is naturally gluten-free, and potentially very budget-friendly!

 Grocery stores and farmers markets are currently, or starting to be, packed with spring produce!
 Not only is spring produce delicious, but like all produce, it's more affordable and accessible during its prime season.
 So run to your local farmers market, load up on those spring veggies, and throw together this simple salad with me!